imliuyzh/pupperfield-service/populator/README.md

 ## Schema

+Populator will create a table with the schema below.
 SQLite will accept any type of data for the fields despite the data type parameters in the `CREATE TABLE` statement.
 As a result, `CHECK` constraints are needed for each field declared.

 ```sql
 CREATE TABLE Dog (